Why Your Best Content Is Invisible

 - Channel Efficiency Score: Traffic per distribution action.
 Which channels give you the most traffic per post?
 Double down there.

 - Recirculation Lift: Traffic increase from Window 2 and Window 3 distribution vs. Window 1 baseline.
-This tells you if recirculation is actually working.
+This tells you if recirculation is working.

 - Attributed Conversions: Use UTM parameters on every distribution link.
 Track which channels drive demo requests, trial signups, or contact form fills—not just traffic.

-According to HubSpot’s marketing benchmarks, companies that distribute content across 3+ channels see 2.7x the traffic of single-channel publishers.
+According to HubSpot’s marketing benchmarks, companies that distribute content across 3+ channels see 2.7× the traffic of single-channel publishers.
 But traffic without conversion attribution is useless.
 Tag everything.

 The Distribution Tech Stack (Keep It Simple)